Tanjot-Singh-cyber/gigcash-web-security/progress.md

 Day 41 — Analyzed LMS state-adjacent endpoint (/lms/update-content-log) for sequence, replay, and auth misuse; confirmed proper session enforcement and no state-chaining vulnerability. – DONE

+Day 42 — Exploited a multi-step business logic flaw by corrupting cart state via client-controlled pricing, which was later trusted at checkout, enabling purchase with insufficient funds.  – DONE